RealTimeChris/DiscordCoreAPI/ReadMe.md

 ```

 # Supported Platforms
-- This library currently supports being built within Visual Studio 2022/MSVC on the Windows platform as well as g++-11 on the Linux platform.
+- This library currently supports being built within Visual Studio 2022/MSVC on the Windows platform as well as g++ 11 on the Linux platform.

 # Build Instructions (Full-Vcpkg)
 - [Install vcpkg](https://vcpkg.io/en/getting-started.html), if need be.